cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/ruby/index.html.md

 ## <a id='console'></a> Can I use the Rails console? ##

-Cloud Foundry supports the Rails Console.
-Follow the [Using the console quick start](rails-using-the-console.html).
+Cloud Foundry v2 does not yet support Rails Console.

 ## <a id='services'></a> How do I bind services? ##